jrb-s2c-github/atomika/README.md

 to be added as a contributor.

 ## Booting an Atomika K8S cluster
+The first step is to read this [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article very carefully to gain understanding in how to get Ansible up and running and to build the necessary background knowledge for what is to follow.

-The first step is to clone the Atomika project.
+The second step is to clone the Atomika project.

 ### Bootstrapping
 Bootstrapping adds the user account to all nodes that the Ansible control node will use to orchestrate the target nodes